hartwigmedical/actin/molecular/README.md

 Every (potential) molecular driver and characteristic is annotated with evidence from SERVE.
 In practice all evidence comes from `CKB` except for external trials which is populated by `ICLUSION`.
-The evidence annotations occurs in the following order:
+The evidence annotations occur in the following order:

 1. Collect all on-label and off-label applicable evidences that match with the driver / characteristic
-1. Map the evidences to the ACTIN evidence datamodel (above).
+2. Map the evidences to the ACTIN evidence datamodel (above).

-Evidence is considered on-label in case the applicable evidence tumor DOID is equal to or a child of the patient's tumor doids, and none of the patient's tumor DOIDs is blacklisted by the evidence.
+Evidence is considered on-label in case the applicable evidence tumor DOID is equal to or a parent of the patient's tumor doids, and none of the patient's tumor DOIDs (or parents thereof) is blacklisted by the evidence.

 Evidence from SERVE is collected per driver / characteristic according as follows: